Andyshon/TeachMeClient/README.md

 # TeachMeClient
-TeachMeClient - приложение для тестирования части API для приложения Teach Me.
+TeachMeClient is an application for testing part of the API for the Teach Me app.
-Технологии: Retrofit 2, OkHttp, GSON, JSON, Azure Mobile Services(Authentication and authorization, Blob storage), MVC architectural template.
+Technologies: Retrofit 2, OkHttp, GSON, JSON, Azure Mobile Services (Authentication and authorization, Blob storage), MVC architectural template.